SDL-Hercules-390/hyperion/readme/README.DAEMON.md

     0125  3390  "FOOBAR.cckd64"  ro  cu=3990-6
 </pre>

-_**Warning!** If you fail to provide <u>some</u> means for issuing commands to Hercules, you will not be able to shut it down!
+_**WARNING!** If you fail to provide <u>some</u> means for issuing commands to Hercules, you will not be able to shut it down!
 In such a situation your only choice is to use you host operating system to forcibly "kill" the Hercules process!_

 In the above example configuration file, `NUMCPU 0` is specified because, in this particular example, Hercules is acting solely as a Shared Device Server, wherein no guest operating system is ever IPLed.
 Instead, Hercules simply waits for Shared Device Clients to connect to it, so that it can then service the client's I/O requests.

-Running Hercules in this manner is <i><u>not</u></i> a requirement for running in daemon mode however.
+Running Hercules in this manner is <i><u>not</u></i> a requirement for running in No UI mode however.
 It is simply a common reason for doing so.
-There it nothing stopping you from running a normal guest configuration in daemon mode.
+There is nothing stopping you from running a normal guest configuration in No UI mode.
 In such a situation your Hercules configuration file would look just like normal, with the notable exception of always having a working HTTP PORT, ROOT and START statement in it so that you will have some way of communicating with Hercules in order to eventually issue the `quit` command to shut it down.

-## Using the HTTP Server to control Hercules running in daemon mode
+## Using the HTTP Server to control Hercules running in No UI mode

 To use Hercules's HTTP Server, simply open your browser and surf to the following URL: